Strong Determinism: Conclusion

 \section{Conclusion}

 Strong determinism holds when the actual world is the only nomologically possible world.
-There are many reasons to be interested in strong determinism.
-As illustrated by the Lone-Particle World and the Mandelbrot World, it enables strong explanations and strong predictions.
+Philosophers and physicists have reasons to be interested in strong determinism.
+As illustrated by the Mandelbrot World, it enables strong explanations and strong predictions.
 It also raises vexing questions about the status of causation and counterfactuals.
-The Everettian Wentaculus, the first realistic and simple strongly deterministic theory, teaches us that strong determinism may well be true but does not always have the features we naively expect of it.\footnote{Is strong determinism a theoretical virtue?
-That is a hard question.
-Some might endorse the following principle: other things being equal, strong determinism makes a theory better.
-But the interesting and open question is exactly when other things are equal.
-It would be more fruitful to regard it as one of the many good-making features a theory may have.}
+The Everettian Wentaculus, a realistic and simple strongly deterministic theory, teaches us that strong determinism may well be true but does not always have the features we naively expect.
+In particular, it does not preclude meaningful notions of uncertainty.

-Even if strong determinism fails to be true, it is closer to the actual world than we have presumed, with implications for a variety of topics in philosophy and foundations of physics.
-Thus, it would be a mistake to regard it as impossible.
-This paper has explored only some aspects of strong determinism; it has much more to teach us.
-Regarding determinism, \cite{earman1986primer} writes: \begin{quotation} [D]eterminism wins our unceasing admiration in forcing to the surface many of the more important and intriguing issues in the length and breadth of the philosophy of science. (p.21) \end{quotation} Strong determinism is admirable for the same reason.
+Whether our world is strongly deterministic may not be settled empirically, if the Everettian Wentaculus is empirically equivalent to other formulations of quantum mechanics in a time-asymmetric universe.
+Moreover, certain super-empirical considerations may even favor the Everettian Wentaculus over its competitors.
+It is surprising that quantum mechanics is more hospitable to strong determinism than classical mechanics is.
+Whether or not strong determinism is true, it is closer to the actual world than we have presumed, with implications for a variety of topics in philosophy and foundations of physics.
+I have examined only some of them here, and I hope this paper will serve as an invitation for others to explore this rich concept.